What to Expect in a High-Risk Pregnancy

 You should expect one-on-one support, convenient care with a personally tailored program for you, and the best possible advice from physicians and specialists.

-After your initial consultation at the Texas Fetal Center, each patient is thoroughly discussed at our weekly Maternal-Fetal Treatment Conference, attended by the entire multidisciplinary team of physicians and specialists.
+After your initial consultation at The Fetal Center at Children's Memorial Hermann Hospital, each patient is thoroughly discussed at our weekly Maternal-Fetal Treatment Conference, attended by the entire multidisciplinary team of physicians and specialists.
 Results from diagnostic tests, consultations and expert opinions are reviewed.
 Individual pregnancy plans are outlined as well as treatment plans for your baby after birth are discussed.
 This collaboration optimizes patient management and improves care.

 Second Opinions and Your Obstetrician

-Some patients come to the Texas Fetal Center for a second opinion and return to their doctor for delivery at their local hospital.
+Some patients come to The Fetal Center for a second opinion and return to their doctor for delivery at their local hospital.
 Our physicians and specialists will continue to work closely with your obstetrician to provide you and your baby the best and smoothest pregnancy possible.
-Other mothers may transfer their care as necessary to the Texas Fetal Center to ensure receive specific specialized care at the time of birth and in the immediate neonatal period only available at the Center.
+Other mothers may transfer their care as necessary to The Fetal Center to ensure receive specific specialized care at the time of birth and in the immediate neonatal period only available at the Center.

 At the Center, we fully support our patients and we believe families should make decisions that are right for them.
 Decisions on treatment plans are at the discretion of the patient, her family and referring physician.
 Our goal is to provide accurate, comprehensive information to empower our patients to confidently make informed decisions.